 Chondrules from both groups were formed from similar precursor material in the same nebular region.
 During accretion, the chondrules underwent a size sorting process induced by volatile flows within the regolith, or alternatively, by the abundance of dust in the prospective accretion regions and by the number of chondrule remelting episodes (Rubin, 2010).
 Photophoresis, utilizing pressure and particle-size dependence, was also a likely size sorting mechanism of chondrules (Hesse et al.,2011).
 This resulted in the larger EL chondrules becoming more deeply buried than the smaller EH chondrules on their respective parent bodies.
 It has been reported that EL3 chondrites usually exhibit a preferred orientation of chondrules and other constituents.
 The deep burial conditions would support such a foliation as the result of continued impact deformation processes.
 After burial, lithification of the chondrules into bulk rock was quickly achieved.
 The shallower EH material experienced more rapid cooling, and thus retained more of its volatile component such as Na, while volatiles were lost during a more extended cooling period in the more deeply buried EL material.

-In an attempt to model the precursor material of Earth, it was calculated that approximately 55% of the precursor component could have been of EL chondrite composition, which is the meteoritic material that provides the best match to the Earth in O-isotope composition, bulk Fe/Al weight ratio, and bulk FeO concentration (T. Burbine and K. O'Brien, 2004).
-However, it was not possible to model the Earth's precursor based solely on known chondrites.
-Alternatively, the Earth could have been formed from chondritic material that subsequently underwent differentiation and loss of a basaltic component, or that had a significant Si component sequestered into the core or lower mantle.
+In an attempt to model the precursor material of Earth, it was calculated that approximately 55% of the precursor component could have been of EL chondrite composition, which is the meteoritic material that provides the best match to the Earth in O-isotope composition, bulk Fe/Al weight ratio, and bulk FeO concentration, as well as K-isotopic composition (Burbine and O'Brien, 2004; Zhao et al., 2019).
+However, it is not possible to model the Earth's precursor material based solely on known chondrites because other factors may have been involved.
+For example, Earth could have accreted from chondritic material that subsequently underwent differentiation and loss of a basaltic component, or the early Earth might have comprised a significant Si component which was sequestered into the core or lower mantle.
+Based on isotopic studies, the meteorites of the EL3 subgroup, as opposed to the EL6 subgroup, are thought to be the best candidates for the building blocks of Earth (Boyet et al., 2018).

-Further information on the classification and petrogenesis of the E chondrites can be found on the Saint-Sauveur page.
 The specimen of NWA 3132 shown above is a 0.8 g partial slice.
-The photo below shows the main mass.
+The photo below shows the main mass courtesy of N. Oakes.